GJDuck/EnvFuzz/README.md

 In other words, EFuzz considers the entire environment (&#x3B5;) itself is the fuzz target---a.k.a.  *program environment fuzzing*.
-This even includes user interactions via the windowing system, which are treated as just another input source, no different than any other socket or file.
+This even includes user interactions via the windowing system (e.g., mouse movements, button clicks, etc.), which are treated as just another input source, no different than any other socket or file.
 This makes EFuzz a very comprehensive fuzzer, as it will automatically fuzz all inputs (and input combinations), even obscure inputs that are normally overlooked in a typical fuzz campaign.